 Horace Hartshaw Entries: $15 per student.
 Applies to current high school & middle school students only.
 Horace Hartshaw worked with Wharton in the 1950-60s.
 This award was created to honor his memory and encourage woodworking in younger generations.

-• Albert LeCoff, President, Center for Art in Wood
+• Albert LeCoff, Co-founder, and Executive Director, Center for Art in Wood

 Please note on your entry form if your piece(s) are for sale.
 If they are not for sale, please include a value for insurance and your piece will be marked “Not for Sale” during the exhibition.
 The Museum retains a 30% commission of your retail price if sold.

-The deadline for entry is July 1, 2017.
-If submitting by mail, a July 1st post mark is acceptable, online entries must be submitted by midnight.
+The deadline for entry is July 1, 2018.
+If submitting by mail, a July 1stpostmarkk is acceptable, online entries must be submitted by midnight.
 Mail entry forms and image CDs to:

 The Wharton Esherick Museum